10 Tips to Reduce Trash and Waste

 Teach Your Children About Waste

 It's always said the previous generation passes their problems on to the next generation.
 That generation is your children.
 Start by teaching your children about waste, how to cut back, etc. If they see you recycling, they are more likely to do that when they become the current generation.
+One example to show your children would be the climate activist, Greta Thunberg.

 20 Facts About Garbage and Trash